Part 1: CAD-Embedded CFD Solution

 CFD can be launched from within Inventor or other 3D solid modeling software packages or launched independently.
 If launched from within a CAD package, the 3D model is pushed directly into CFD.
 This way, as you introduce design variations in CAD and relaunch the CFD, the software automatically assigns the settings from the original simulation model to the new one.
 This associativity ensures consistency between your simulations and reduces the amount of setup time needed for subsequent design iterations.
 We have found, though, that this process is not as genuinely automated as it sounds and runs into frequent difficulties.
 Unsurprisingly, this is especially true when launching from non-Autodesk CAD packages.

 Conversely, one can import CAD file geometries directly into CFD (.x_t, .sldprt, .sldasm, .step, .iges, and .3dm, e.g.).
 A model assessment toolkit can be activated during the import which initiates a series of 3D model health analyses looking for common CAD problems such as slivers, gaps and interferences.
-The toolkit only identifies these errors meaning that you’ll have to go back to the original CAD model to perform the required fixes and then run the assessment once again.
+The 2026 release has introduced a "One Touch Fix" for mesh repair within the Fusion ecosystem, though the standalone CFD toolkit only identifies these errors, meaning that you’ll have to go back to the original CAD model to perform the required fixes and then run the assessment once again.
 This makes for a bit of a broken-up workflow.

 Otherwise, the workflow in Autodesk is, in general, much the same as in SolidWorks.
 Boundary conditions, physics continua, and other model setup conditions are displayed in the “Design Study Bar” at the left.
-We have found some annoying details make the workflow a bit “clunkier” though.
+However, the 2026 version now includes the Autodesk Assistant—a conversational AI agent that allows users to describe setup tasks in natural language, which can help bypass some of the annoying details that make the workflow a bit “clunkier.”
 For example, one must often switch back-and-forth between the “surface” selection tool and the “volume” selection tool when assigning geometry features to simulation features.
 Another example is that one must assign separately multiple boundary conditions on a single surface, for example temperature and velocity, instead of as a combined boundary condition.

 Physics Modeling Capabilities

 Autodesk CFD has expanded its capabilities since the acquisition of Blue Ridge Numerics.
 The software does an adequate job of covering most of the basics including the ability to model multi-component fluids or gases, steady or unsteady flows, a built-in material database, and decent pre-and post-processing tools.
 This list of features available to the higher-end “CFD Ultimate” package is almost identical to those provided by Solidworks Flow, with the exception of a few additional features such as a wider range of turbulence models.
+The 2026 release has significantly modernized its scripting capabilities, moving to a full Python 3 API that allows for more complex custom result quantities and automation.
 Many of these capabilities have been validated by Autodesk as well.

 CAD Cleanup & Meshing